jenkinsci/ssh-agents-plugin/doc/CONFIGURE.md

 If empty, it will be reset to default value (210 seconds).
 This will only set the timeout for agent launching; once launched, the timeout will not apply.
 * **Maximum Number of Retries** Set the number of times the SSH connection will be retried if the initial connection results in an error.
 If empty, it will be reset to default value (10).
+If the value is 0, the retries would disabled.
 * **Seconds To Wait Between Retries** Set the number of seconds to wait between retry attempts of the initial SSH connection.
 The default value is 15 seconds.
 * **Use TCP_NODELAY flag on the SSH connection** Enable/Disables the TCP_NODELAY flag on the SSH connection.
 If set, disable the Nagle algorithm.
 This means that segments are always sent as soon as possible,